thiblahute/meson-website/Reference-manual.md

 - <tt>arguments</tt> list the command line arguments passed to the command
 - <tt>output</tt> a template string defining how an output file name is generated from a source file name

+### gettext ###

+Sets up gettext localisation so that translations are built and placed into their proper locations during install.
+Takes one positional argument which is the name of the gettext module.
+The list of languages that are to be generated are specified with the <tt>languages</tt> keyword argument.

 ### headers ###

 Installs the specified headers into system's header directory during the install step.
 This directory can be overridden by specifying it with the <tt>install_dir</tt> keyword argument.